Sanjana1304/Alumni-Information-System/README.md

 ### Friendship Calculator
-This module is designed only for the students to have fun with calculating the friendship score by enetering their name and their friend's name.
+This module is designed only for the students to have fun in the system.
+It predicts a friendship percentage along with a friendship status between the user and his/her friend.
 ![Capture 3 5](https://user-images.githubusercontent.com/64159652/97807577-9d4a7f80-1c87-11eb-8c42-5f4477f3e652.PNG)

 ### Do something good today
-This module is available for alumnis and students which generates good deeds to keep their depression away
+This module provides the students and alumni with a suggestion for a good deed to do on that day.
+Phrases specifying simple good actions pop up with the help of random function.
 ![Capture 2 9](https://user-images.githubusercontent.com/64159652/97807667-1518aa00-1c88-11eb-92ee-2339b5d8285a.PNG)